MultiverseLearningProducts/inventory_app_project_v2_mysql/backend/README.md

 brew install phpmyadmin
 ```

 - Once both of these packages are installed, run the mySQL server with XAMPP.
+To do this, open Xampp, navigate to the 'Manage Servers' tab at the top of the GUI, and make sure to start running both the 'Apache Web Server' and 'MySQL Database'.
+Keep them running.

-- Once the server is running, use your browser to navigate to to the [following URL](http://localhost/phpmyadmin/index.php) to access the phpmyadmin GUI.
+- Once the server/database is running, use your browser to navigate to to the [following URL](http://localhost/phpmyadmin/index.php) to access the phpmyadmin GUI.

-### Set up Project with NPM:
+### Set up Project:

-- Fork the repository
-- Clone the repo down onto your local machine
-- Change directory into the correct folder
-- In your terminal, run:
-  `npm install`
+If you haven't already, run `npm install` from the root directory to install all needed dependencies.

+In phpmyadmin, create a new database.
+Currently, the project is configured to use a a database with the name **_inventory_app_1_**, so you should name your new database this.
+If you wish to use a different database name, you'll need to configure this in _src/db.js_.

 This product uses environment variables with the package [dovenv](https://www.npmjs.com/package/dotenv).
 The .env file is set to not be pushed up to any remote repository, so you'll need to create and configure your own, local one.

 #### To do this:

 - After all dependencies are downloaded correctly.
-Create a '.env' file in the root directory.
+Create a _.env_ file in the **_root directory_**.
+Do not create the _.env_ in the backend folder, or you'll need to change the file path in backend/server.js.
 - Add to this file the following variables - note the formatting:

 ```